Exanperanto605/The-Hallway-of-Death/README.md

 # The-Hallway-of-Death
 ## Project Overview
 "The-Hallway-of-Death" is a work-in-progress side-scrolling survival shooter developed with Unity.

-The project aims to create a simple video game with basic and straightforward mechanics while also attempting to
+itch.io link for installation: N/A